markofsuccess/interactive-front-end-mile-stone-project/README.md

 ## UX

 The website is for individuals who want to explore the world map and see what attractions & destinations in the world they might want to visit.
-They can easily do it trough just using the search bar in the map to search for whatever destinations or attractions they would like to visit, and the map will zoom in to whatever destination/attraction they search for.¨
+They can easily do it trough just using the search bar in the map to search for whatever destinations or attractions they would like to visit, and the map will zoom in to whatever destination/attraction they search for.

 * As a user, I want to perform a seach on the map for a destination I'm intrested in visiting,
 * As a user, I might want to play around with different themes on the map and choose on that appeals me the most.